 High-Frequency Trading (HFT) is controversial.
 Some investors say it lets people capitalize on opportunities that vanish really quickly.
 Others say that HTF distorts the markets by processing large numbers of orders in fractions of a second.
 Regardless, this trading method uses algorithms to analyze multiple markets and identify investing opportunities based on those conditions.
 If you need help picking an investing strategy, consider working with a financial advisor to help you create an investing plan for all of your needs and goals.
 Let’s break down whether high-frequency trading is the right investment strategy for you.

 High-frequency uses computer programs and artificial intelligence to automate trading.
 This method relies on algorithms to analyze different markets and identify investing opportunities.
 And automation makes it possible for large trading orders to be executed in only fractions of a second.

-While, again, there is no legal definition of high frequency trading, the Securities and Exchange Commission (SEC) has set forth five trading characteristics common to this practice:
+The Securities and Exchange Commission (SEC) has set forth five trading characteristics common to this trading method: